The Used: The Ocean of the Sky, Imaginary Enemy, and The Canyon (2013–2017)

+Heartwork (2018–2021)

+In January 2018, following a business dispute regarding payment after the release of The Canyon and subsequent promotional tour, Shekoski was dismissed from the band.
+In March 2018, they removed Justin Shekoski from their band members section on Facebook and edited him out of their promotional photos.
+At the end of April 2018, Joey Bradford of the band 'Hell or Highwater' appeared in videos of the band practicing for upcoming tour dates.
+In 2019, Shekoski filed suit against The Used for royalties and damages.
+The dispute was resolved amicably and settled out of court.

 They released a limited edition vinyl EP, Live from Maida Vale, on Record Store Day 2019.
 It is the first release to feature Joey Bradford on guitar.

 After the release, they signed with a new record label called Big Noise Music Group.
 They headlined the first annual Rockstar energy drink Disrupt tour, which was intended to fill the void left by the change of concept of the Warped Tour.
 The band started recording the album in June and finished recording it after the Disrupt Festival tour in November.
 The album was produced by John Feldmann who produced most of their studio albums.
 The first single and music video from the upcoming album, "Blow Me", was released on December 6.
 A second single and video "Paradise Lost, a poem by John Milton" was released February 7.
 A third single and video "Cathedral Bell" was released April 17.
 The album, Heartwork, was released on April 24, 2020.
 A year and a half later on September 10, 2021, the band released a deluxe version of Heartwork with 11 b-sides recorded during the session.

+Toxic Positivity, Medz, and Bert solo album (2021–present)

-In October 2021 the band recorded 11 songs in 11 days for their next album.
-The first single "Fuck You" was released in October 2022.
-They spent 7 more days in the studio in February 2023.
-A second single "People Are Vomit" was released February 2023 and the album titled "Toxic Positivity" will be released May 19, 2023.
+The band recorded 11 songs in 11 days in October 2021 and 10 songs in 10 days in February 2023 for their next album.
+The single "Fuck You" was released on October 21, 2022.
+Another single, "People Are Vomit", was released on February 17, 2023.
+The album's lead single, "Numb", was released on April 20, 2023.
+"Giving Up" was released as the second single on May 17, 2023.
+The album, Toxic Positivity, was released May 19, 2023.
+The remaining songs from the session were released on a B-sides compilation album called Medz on June 21, 2024.

+McCracken released a solo pop album titled Robbietheused on October 25, 2024.